-This seminar course presents an advanced introduction to media and cultural studies in the context of social, political, and environmental movements that make use of, and in the process transform, the new media environments in which social and political life increasingly takes place.
+As our nation continues to grapple with the Covid-19 pandemic and prepare for a potentially pivotal national election, and as climate, ecological, and racial and social justice crises continue to roil the body politic, it is crucial to understand how a rapidly evolving media sector—encompassing both mass media and digital social media—informs (or misinforms), shapes, and steers public opinion.
+This seminar course will present an intermediate-level introduction to media and cultural studies in the context of social, political, and environmental movements that make use of, and in the process transform, the new media environments in which social and political life increasingly takes place.

-We will study debates in “media ecology” and the cultural politics of new/emergent media, from Marshall McLuhan’s notion of media as sensory extensions of humanity to theories of “media convergence” and of new media as open, dynamic, and complex networks.
-We will also study recent debates in cultural and political theory concerned with politics, democracy, and radical social change in a global and highly mediated world.
+We will study debates in “media ecology” and the cultural politics of new/emergent media, from Marshall McLuhan’s notion of media as sensory extensions of humanity to theories of “media convergence” and “surveillance capitalism.”
+And we will study recent debates in cultural and political theory concerned with politics, democracy, and radical social change in an increasingly interconnected, globally mediated world.

-The course will not only be about media, and particularly “new media,” but will also make use of these media.
-Class activities will include analysis of media objects as well as applied media production projects (generally carried out in groups; collaboration will be a prominent focus of the class).
-Some class activities will be shared on a public blog forum and will be intended to contribute to the development of an Ecomedia Studies Lab at the University of Vermont.
-Students will therefore be encouraged to see their contributions as not merely class activities, but as also contributing to public discourse.
+The course will not only be about media, and particularly “new” media (which for many of us are not new at all), but will also make use of these media.
+Class activities will include analysis of media objects as well as applied media production projects generally carried out in groups; collaboration will be a prominent focus of the class.